 I found myself sitting on curbside bound couches that smelled of urine and bourbon explaining what I do for a living.
 I still can’t come up with a 10 second tagline to satisfy the question, “What do you do?”
 I don’t know.
 I really don’t have a clue what I do.
 I argue with people on the internet on a regular basis.
 I earn what entrepreneurs call a “passive income” on the internet.
-I smell like whiskey too much but I’m really positive about it.
-There’s hardly a sport I’m not at least mediocre at but I’d rather have my hands covered in blisters from my guitar or charcoal from my sketch pad.
+Too often I smell like whiskey but I’m really positive about it.
+There’s hardly a sport I’m not at least mediocre at, but I’d rather have my hands covered in blisters from my guitar or charcoal from my sketch pad.
 However, I have one hell of deadlift.

 I don’t know what I do.
 I’m a writer, I think.
 I’m an artist, I think.

 I know my age but I don’t feel it.
 I know my background and history but at times even I don’t believe it.

 I don’t know.